 What about Christmas?
 Am I planning on barricading the chimney and not letting Santa in to deliver that bag full of presents for the kids?

-In the end this was a really easy thing for my wife and I to settle on.
+In the end, this was a really easy thing for my wife and I to settle on.
 We’ll get them gifts that match our active lifestyle and gifts that encourage our enduring quest to live a family travel lifestyle.
 My wife and I have long transitioned from buying one another gifts to buying one another experiences.
 Ever since we were married we decided that rather than buying one another anniversary gifts that we would share an experience together.
-The past 2 years I have taken my wife to Disneyland without the kids for her birthday.
-Last year my wife got me a new ski-helmet for my birthday.
-But the real gift was arranging to have the kids watched for the day so we could go skiing together.

 I’m not going to barricade the chimney.
 But I am hoping that the presents Santa does pile under the tree are experiential based.

 Memberships to zoos and museums are great gifts.
 It may be hard for our kids to get excited about a membership card under a tree, so in the past with gifts like this we’ve tied the card on a bow around a stuffed animal.
 One year we got our kids Snow-shoes shaped like bear claws, which are not only worth being excited about on Christmas morning but they have provided us fun adventuring as a family.
 This year, we’ve gotten our kids some educational games and art supplies, along with a few special toys.

 Whatever you decide to do for Christmas, I am really happy that my wife and I have thought very intently about how we can ensure what we do on Christmas morning matches up with our broader goals as a family.